COVID: Omicron surge deals heavy blow to Filipino families | DW | 24.01.2022

 The number of newly recorded infections dropped to less than 500 per day in December and businesses slowly began to reopen.

-Nevertheless, just about 50% of the population or over 56 million Filipinos have so far received two COVID shots, which left the country vulnerable to the highly infectious omicron variant, which was first detected in southern Africa at the end of November.
+Nevertheless, just about 50% of the population or over 56 million Filipinos have so far received two COVID shots, which left the country vulnerable to the highly infectious omicron variant, which was first detected in southern Africa in late November.

 Since the end of December, the country has been experiencing a surge in new coronavirus cases.
 So far, the Philippines has recorded more than 3.35 million infections and over 53,000 deaths.